bcgov/bcparks.ca/README.md

 Alternatively, you could do this in GitHub, and use the 'Sync fork' button in your forked repo, and then pull it into your local.

-For full details on how to create a PR, refer to the instructions on [Confluence](#additional-documentation).

 ## Application walkthrough

-Detailed instructions on how to perform common tasks in the CMS can be found on [Confluence](#additional-documentation).
+For detailed instructions on how to perform common tasks in the CMS, contact [Leah Wilcock](mailto:Leah.Wilcock@gov.bc.ca), Manager of Information Services.

 ## Communication Channels